Ski suit: Design

 A ski suit can either be one-piece, in the form of a jumpsuit, or two-piece, in the form of a ski jacket and matching trousers, called salopettes or ski pants.
 A ski suit is made from wind- and water-resistant or waterproof fabric, and has a non-removable liner made of nylon, silk, cotton or taffeta.
-Its main function is to keep a person warm while participating in winter sports, especially Nordic (cross-country) or Alpine (down-hill) skiing.
+Its main function is to keep a person warm while participating in winter sports, especially Nordic (cross-country) or alpine (down-hill) skiing.
 It is generally a unisex garment.
 A ski suit is meant to be worn with a base layer, which consists of long johns and a warm shirt, usually designed for skiing.
 Ski suits are often made of Gore-Tex or similar materials.
 They are often in the form of a shell suit, to which the skier adds more or less warm underwear depending on the weather.
 Pockets are usually made to be waterproof, so items put in them can stay dry.

 One-piece ski suits

 A one-piece ski suit is sometimes called a "freedom suit".
 It covers the whole torso, arms and legs.
 They usually have one or sometimes two zippers down the front of the suit, sometimes additionally closed by a flap with velcro or buttons, and often have a belt at the waist.
 Sometimes, the suit has built-in suspenders on the inside for added support.

 One-piece ski suits are often just made as a shell layer, with the skier adding warm underwear of own choice adapted to the current weather situation.
 Other suits may be padded for warmth, but when intended for skiing they are still not as insulated as a snowmobile suit.
-A new style of soft-shell ski suit has become popular in the 2000s.
-Considered a smarter and more stylish option, with more stretch, warmth and comfort than hardshell fabrics offer whilst maintaining a high level of water resistance, wind resistance and breathability, these new suits are insulated with a fleece backing, avoiding the bulk of down filled snow suits, but still allowing room for layering.
+A new style of soft-shell ski suit became popular in the 2000s.
+Considered a smarter and more stylish option, with more stretch, warmth and comfort than hardshell fabrics offer whilst maintaining a high level of water resistance, wind resistance and breathability, these new suits are insulated with a fleece backing, avoiding the bulk of down-filled snowsuits, but still allowing room for layering.
 They also tend to be more affordable than hardshell Gore-Tex suits.

 The first one-piece ski suit is said to have been designed by Italian Olympic skier and fashion designer Emilio Pucci in the late 1940s.